joshjanda1/ShipDetection/README.md

 Note that code will be changed in the implementation to work with newest versions of TensorFlow (2.1.0) and Keras (2.3.1).

+Some added changes are that I have:

+- Slightly edited test_frcnn.py file for sending predicted annotations to a csv file for use on validation set
+- Added the ability to log losses during training through tensorboard

 Requirements:

 - Tensorflow GPU 2.1.0